MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/install/Installing-PowerShell-Core-on-Linux.md

 ## Paths

 - `$PSHOME` is `/opt/microsoft/powershell/7/`
-- User profiles will be read from `~/.config/powershell/profile.ps1`
+- User profiles are read from `~/.config/powershell/profile.ps1`
-- Default profiles will be read from `$PSHOME/profile.ps1`
+- Default profiles are read from `$PSHOME/profile.ps1`
-- User modules will be read from `~/.local/share/powershell/Modules`
+- User modules are read from `~/.local/share/powershell/Modules`
-- Shared modules will be read from `/usr/local/share/powershell/Modules`
+- Shared modules are read from `/usr/local/share/powershell/Modules`
-- Default modules will be read from `$PSHOME/Modules`
+- Default modules are read from `$PSHOME/Modules`
-- PSReadLine history will be recorded to `~/.local/share/powershell/PSReadLine/ConsoleHost_history.txt`
+- PSReadLine history is recorded to `~/.local/share/powershell/PSReadLine/ConsoleHost_history.txt`

 The profiles respect PowerShell's per-host configuration, so the default host-specific profiles exists at `Microsoft.PowerShell_profile.ps1` in the same locations.